Itziar Leighton – Brighton Film School Principal

 Itziar is a highly experienced senior leader with over 20 years’ experience in education.
 She is dedicated to providing young people with the opportunities and skills to follow their passion in developing and building a successful career.
 Itziar joined BFS from Aldridge Education where she had spent four years as Regional Director leading on curriculum development, establishing specialist academies and developing industry links and partnerships.

-Andrea Slater – Head of First Year and Quality
+Andrea Slater – Head of Third Year/Top-Up and Quality

 Before working at BFS, Andrea worked in film production for over 15 years, working as an assistant director on successful British films such as The Beach, Enigma, Anita and Me and Topsy Turvey supporting some of the best directors in the UK such as Danny Boyle, Mike Leigh and Michael Apted.
 She was also assistant to Trainspotting producer Andrew Macdonald for two years, seeing first-hand how to navigate the industry from script to screen.
 Andrea is passionate about enabling all students to enter the industry at the highest level and draws on her experience to guide students through the development and realisation of their own projects as well as provide relevance for academic exploration of the industry.

 Cath is a seasoned industry professional with over 25 years experience in broadcast television with roles ranging from Production Manager to Archive Producer.
 Cath has worked at the BBC, ITV, Channel 4, Channel 5 and SKY for programmes such as Charlie Brooker’s Screenwipe, Ali G and Victoria’s Secret Fashion Show.
-Cath leads the second year of the BA Hons Film Production and is a Industry and Careers Liaison Coordinator at Brighton Film School.
+Cath leads the second year of the BA Hons Film Production at Brighton Film School.
 Cath loves documentary and is a huge fan of Errol Morris.

 Alkin is currently in development on his Cypriot feature film Goats & Sheep for which he is the writer/director.
 The project has been selected by Creative England to be supported at the European Film Market in Berlin in February 2019 and is also one of only six current UK recipients of Creative Europe Development Funding.
 Goats & Sheep is the only original screenplay in that project line up and is under option with award winning producer Rob Alexander at PerfectMotion.